course-details-portlet

 Further on evaluation

-The final assessment is based on the Master's thesis.
-The thesis should have a scope of approx. 70-120 pages, 12-point Times New Roman font and 1.5 line spacing with a Norwegian and English title and a short summary in English.
-The assignment is assessed by a committee in accordance with NTNU's regulations.
+The Master's thesis are required to have both a Norwegian and English title and a short summary in English.
+The thesis is assessed by a committee in accordance with NTNU's regulations.
 The course is evaluated through system for reference groups and ongoing dialogue between students, reference group and lecturers.

 Specific conditions